tanyaleepr/excuse-generator/README.md

 We used HTML, CSS, and JavaScript for the installation of this project.
 <a name="usage"></a>
 ## Usage
-The usage is easy, just enter the website and click-on the "Generate Excuse" button for a random excuse.
+The usage is easy, just enter the website and click-on the "Excuse Generator" button for a random excuse.
 <a name="license"></a>

 ## License